michaelcopeland/rancher-custom-catalog/README.md

 # Rancher Custom Catalog Template

-This is a custom template that I made for Rancher while using it with Docker.
+This is a custom template that I made for Rancher while using it with Docker and later Kubernetes.

-I hope that this is useful to someone out there looking to make a cool catalog like the ones that are built into Rancher.
+I hope this is useful to someone out there looking to make a cool catalog like the ones that are built into Rancher.

 ### Other Resources
 Official Rancher Catalog > https://github.com/rancher/rancher-catalog